jarw1th/lookie/README.md

 ```
 cd disk-location
 git clone repository link
+cd lookie
+pod install
 ```

 ## About the project

 **Description**

 Lookie is the app that gives you an opportunity to find a cool outfit.
 It works almost like Pinterest but much better, and it will make you wardrope fashionable.
+Also you can generate ai images and download them.

 **Usefull**